-Service awards not to exceed an average cost of one hundred dollars (\$100) are authorized for employees who complete ten, twenty, twenty five, thirty and thirtyfive years of service.
+Service awards not to exceed an average cost of one hundred and seventy dollars (\$170) are authorized for employees who complete five, ten, fifteen, twenty, twenty five, thirty, thirty-five, forty, forty-five, and fifty years of service.
 Employees who retire prior to award ceremonies are eligible to receive the respective award.